Langlands Program, Trace Formulas, and their Geometrization: Langlands Functoriality and Trace Formula

 The ultimate goal is to prove formula \eqref{sum2} by comparing the orbital sides of the trace formula for the operators ${\mb K}_{d,\rho}$ and ${\mb K}^H_{d,\rho_H}$.
 Of course, for any given $\rho$, the right hand side of formula \eqref{sum2} will contain contributions from different groups $H$.
 However, because we have two parameters: $\rho$ and $d$ (sufficiently large), we expect to be able to separate the contributions of different groups by taking linear combinations of these formulas with different $\rho$ and $d$.
 In the case of $G=GL_2$ this is explained in \cite{L:BE}.

 There are many subtleties involved in formulas \eqref{Phi and Psi} and \eqref{sum2}.
 As we mentioned above, $^\la H$ may not be itself a Langlands dual group, but it can be enlarged to one.
 There may exist more than one conjugacy class of $^\la H$ assigned to a given automorphic representation; this is expected to be related to the multiplicities of automorphic representations.
 Also, comparisons of trace formulas should always be understood as comparisons of their {\em stabilized} versions.
-Therefore the traces in \eqref{sum2} should be replaced by the corresponding stable traces.
-See \cite{FLN,L:ST,L:IAS} for a discussion of these and other issues.
+Therefore the traces in \eqref{sum2} should be replaced by the corresponding stable traces

 The upshot is that we want to establish formula \eqref{sum2} by proving identities between the corresponding orbital integrals.
+In the case of $G=\SL_2$ the first steps have been made in \cite{L:ST}, where we refer the reader for more details.

 One powerful tool that we hope to employ is the {\em geometrization} of these orbital integrals.
 We discuss this in the next section.